tlseminar/tlseminar.github.io/web/content/syllabus.md

 doubts about whether or not something you want to do is ethical and legal, you should check with the course instructor before proceeding.

+## Area Requirements

+**Note for CS Graduate Students.** This course is mislisted in SIS (indeed, it is a "bug" in the setup of SIS that cannot be overcome that requires all grad courses to be assigned areas) as counting for the "Computer Systems" and "Theory" area requirements.
+As per the actual rules, as a cs6501 seminar the course does not a priori count for any particular areas.
+It may be possible to count it for any area, but it would be up to you to make the case to your committee that it should count for a given area.
+In most cases, this will depend a lot on what you individually do in the class - for example, you could select presentation topics and a topic for you project that would make a strong case for counting it for the "Theory" area, but someone else who does a systems-focused project would be able to count it for a different area.
+I can help provide guidance on this, but it is ultimately up to your committee to decide if a course counts for a particular area requirement.